RiceGM/GenericCameraMod/README.md

 # GenericCameraMod
-a camera mod for gorilla tag with presets! (code bad dont look pls)
+a camera mod for gorilla tag with presets! (code bad dont look pls) use the arrow keys to switch between presets.

 # INSTALL INSTRUCTIONS
 1. download the .dll